Documentation Revision Date: 2017-04-06

 Forward-Looking Infrared Camera

-The nadir-pointed, forward looking infrared (FLIR) imager aboard the CARVE aircraft is used to measure upwelling mid-infrared spectral radiance at 3-5 microns at a rate of 1 frame per second.
-The instantaneous field of view (IFOV) of the FLIR instrument allows for resolution of ~36 cm from a height of 500 m.
-These high resolution data allow for the discrimination of individual landscape components such as soil, vegetation and surface water features in the image footprint.
+The nadir-pointed FLIR-SC8200 camera on board the CARVE aircraft is used to measure upwelling mid-infrared spectral radiance at 3-5 microns at a rate of 1 frame per second.
+The instantaneous field of view (IFOV) of the FLIR instrument allows for a pixel resolution of ~36 cm from a height of 500 m.
+These high-resolution observations allow for the discrimination of individual landscape components such as soil, vegetation and surface water features in the image footprint.

-To convert radiance observations to standard units, use the following equation:
+To convert radiance counts into standard units, for a pixel in column, x, row, y, use the following equation:

-Here, Q, is is radiance as a digital number, Ci, is the ith-degree polynomial conversion coefficient and, L, is mid-infrared radiance at the sensor in standard units watts per steradian per centimeter squared (W sr-1cm-2).
+Here, Qx,y, is radiance in counts, Ci, is the ith degree polynomial conversion coefficient and, Lx,y, is mid-infrared radiance at the sensor in watts per steradian per centimeter squared (W sr-1 cm-2).

 These data are available through the Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC).